Cable Handles Bicep Curl

 How to Perform

-3. Squeeze the biceps strongly at the peak contraction.
+2. Squeeze biceps at the top.

 Coaching Tips